-FORT RUCKER, Ala. ─A communications campaign focused on Army motorcycle mishap trends launched today, April 29, to coincide with the National Highway Traffic Safety Administration’s Motorcycle Safety Awareness Month in May.
+FORT NOVOSEL, Ala. ─ A communications campaign focused on Army motorcycle mishap trends and related loss prevention launches next week to coincide with the National Highway Traffic Safety Administration’s Motorcycle Safety Awareness Month in May.

-The complete campaign, featuring news articles, leader talking points, printable posters and public service announcements, is available on the U.S. Army Combat Readiness Center website at https://safety.army.mil/MSAM.
+The campaign, featuring news articles, leader talking points, graphics, posters, and public service announcements, will be available on the U.S. Army Combat Readiness Center website at https://safety.army.mil/OFF-DUTY/PMV-2-Motorcycles.

-“These campaign materials are based on our most recent data and specifically targeted to the Army’s problem areas,” Gardner said.
-“First-line leaders have an awesome opportunity to really engage their Soldiers on motorcycle safety here, and it’s already packaged and ready to go with the click of a button.”
+“These campaign materials are based on our most recent data and specifically targeted to the Army’s problem areas,” Light said.
+“First-line leaders, who know their Soldiers best and can have the greatest impact off duty, have an awesome opportunity to really engage their Soldiers on motorcycle safety here.
+It’s already packaged and ready to go with the click of a button.”

 In addition to the USACRC website, campaign products will be released weekly on the organization’s social media platforms on Facebook, Twitter and Instagram.
 Meredith encouraged users to check these venues frequently for motorcycle safety information and more.